GLukeM-H/juke/README.md

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

+### `npm deploy`

+Builds the current branch and deploys it to the gh-pages branch.<br />
+Go to [https://glukem-h.github.io/juke/](https://glukem-h.github.io/juke/) to view the deployed version.

 ### `npm test`

 Launches the test runner in the interactive watch mode.<br />